johnmanong/book-notes/rails-4-tutorial/notes.md

   - uses relations db with tabels, data rows and attr columns
   - will defined a user table with name and email columns
   - ActiveRecord will figure out what attrs the User obj will have from this table
-- generate User controller
+- generate User controller: `$ rails generate controller Users new --no-test-framework`

-  `$ rails generate controller Users new --no-test-framework`
+  $ rails generate controller Users new --no-test-framework